Lucio1024/Raspberry-pi-Dashboard/README.md

 # Raspberry pi Dashboard
-This tutorial will aid you into setting up a Dahsboard using the Raspberry pi as a server.
+This tutorial will aid you into setting up a Dashboard using the Raspberry pi as a server.

 Hardware required: